cosimopoccianti/Free-weather-API/README.md

-# Progetto-Luiss
+# Free Weather API
-Python and R for Data Science
+This project has been done as part of the 'Python and R for Data Science' lab, an introductory course on the Python and R languages.

 Our goal was to import data by accessing the API of a third-party service and create a dataset with at least 1000 instances/observations

-The project is " Free Weather API", and the variables selected by the teams are defined as follow:
+The project is "Free Weather API", and the variables selected by the teams are defined as follow:

 - Time: hours for the next 7 days from the run time
 - Temperature 2m: air temperature at 2 meters above the surface